 Nutley in Essex County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 49.019′ N, 74° 9.653′ W. Marker is in Nutley, New Jersey, in Essex County.
-Marker is at the intersection of N Franklin Avenue and New Street, on the right when traveling north on N Franklin Avenue.
-Marker is located in front of Nutley High School.
+40° 48.839′ N, 74° 9.599′ W. Marker is in Nutley, New Jersey, in Essex County.
+Marker is on Centre Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Nutley NJ 07110, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-John F. Kennedy (approx. 0.2 miles away); Vreeland House Kingsland Manor (approx. 1.2 miles away); All Wars Memorial (approx. 1.2 miles away); To the Memory of Those Who Served (approx. 1.2 miles away); Henry Svehla Monument (approx. 1.2 miles away); River Road School (approx. 1.4 miles away); a different marker also named River Road School (approx. 1.4 miles away).
+Nutley Revolutionary Soldiers (approx. 0.2 miles away); John F. Kennedy (approx. 0.3 miles away); Vreeland House (approx. 0.3 miles away); All Wars Memorial To the Memory of Those Who Served (approx. one mile away); Henry Svehla Monument (approx. one mile away); Kingsland Manor (approx. 1.3 miles away); River Road School (approx. 1.4 miles away).
 Touch for a list and map of all markers in Nutley.

 More.
-Search the internet for Nutley Revolutionary Soldiers.
+Search the internet for Centre Street Bridge.